Can I request counseling before divorce?

 Oftentimes, the spouse not seeking the divorce would like to attempt counseling before the divorce is filed or finalized.
 However, there is no way to “force” the spouse that desires a divorce to seek counseling if they don’t want to attend.

-To resolve this conflict, the Superior Court offers a service called Conciliation Counseling to married couples who are either considering or in the midst of a divorce.
-Either party can filed a Petition for Conciliation Counseling either before or after the divorce petition has been filed.
+To resolve this conflict, the Superior Court offers a service called Conciliation Services.
+Conciliation Services are for married couples who are either considering or in the midst of a divorce.
+Either party can filed a Petition for Conciliation Services either before or after the divorce petition has been filed.

 If a divorce is not yet pending and a request for Conciliation Counseling has been filed, neither party can file for divorce for 60 days.
 If a divorce petition has already been filed, the divorce case will be transferred from the Family Law Court to the Conciliation Court and the divorce cannot be finalized until the provisions of Conciliation Counseling are met.
 Either way, both parties will be required to attend a private, confidential counseling session with a professional counselor.
 The purpose of Conciliation Counseling is to assist the couple is making an informed decision about their relationship.
 No coercion is used to try to force reconciliation.